Jason2Brownlee/MachineLearningMischief/examples/p_hacking.md

 P-hacking is the practice of manipulating data analysis until you achieve a statistically significant result, typically to support a predetermined conclusion.

-This approach involves running multiple statistical tests on the same dataset, selectively choosing which data points to include, or adjusting variables until achieving the desired p-value (typically < 0.05).
+This approach involves running multiple [statistical hypothesis tests](https://en.wikipedia.org/wiki/Statistical_hypothesis_test) on the same dataset, selectively choosing which data points to include, or adjusting variables until achieving the desired [p-value](https://en.wikipedia.org/wiki/P-value) (typically < 0.05).

 While it may seem tempting to keep testing until you get "significant" results, p-hacking invalidates the fundamental principles of statistical testing and leads to false discoveries.